 Does it pay off in the long run?

-It’s a common piece of advice: before you buy a car, take it for a test drive.
+It’s a common piece of advice: before you buy or even rent a car, take it for a test drive.
 But is this really necessary?
 Does it actually pay off in the long run?

 Advantages of test driving a car before buying one